fjarri/poetic_edda/README.rst

 * Added rendering for stanza preludes;
 * Refactored macros;
 * Voluspo, 54: removed line folding from inline stanza;
-* Voluspo, 35: fixed Old Norse stanza in comment (took it from Gering)
+* Voluspo, 35: fixed Old Norse stanza in comment (took it from Gering);
-* Reworked stanza macros to allow page breaks in stanzas
+* Reworked stanza macros to allow page breaks in stanzas;
 * Fixed non-matching separators in Hovamol 79, 80, 131 and Voluspo, 12

 ~~~~~~~~~~~~~~~~~~~~~~~~